openwrt/packages/CONTRIBUTING.md

 Makefile.
 The script is executed with the two arguments `PKG_NAME` and `PKG_VERSION`.
 The `PKG_NAME` can be used to distinguish package variants, e.g.
 `foobar` vs. `foobar-full`.
-The `PKG_VERSION` can be used for a trivial test checking if `foobar --version` prints the correct version. `PKG_VERSION` is the OpenWrt version and therefore includes the `PKG_RELEASE`, which isn't usually part of the running programs version.
+The `PKG_VERSION` can be used for a trivial test checking if `foobar --version` prints the correct version.

 The following snippet shows a script that tests different binaries depending on what IPK package was installed.
 The `gpsd` Makefile produces both a `gpsd` and